RegiusMark/RegiusMark/README.md

 #### Runtime environment

-- `GODCOIN_HOME` - specifies the directory where data and configurations are stored.
+- `REGIUSMARK_HOME` - specifies the directory where data and configurations are stored.

 #### Running